ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	cost-effective way to share resources between regions or replicate data for geographic redundancy, ==its connections are not dedicated and highly available.== doesn't support the company's on-premises data centers in multiple AWS Regions.

+to fix slow connectivity issues between AWS Site-to-Site VPN connections placed between their VPCs and their remote network, associate the VPCs to an **Equal Cost Multipath Routing (ECMR)-enabled transit gateway** and attach additional VPN tunnels.

 **VPC Flow Logs** is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your entire VPC.
 **transit VPC** is primarily used to connect multiple VPCs and remote networks in order to create a global network transit center and not for establishing a dedicated connection to your on-premises network.